 “She was terrified they’d wake up,” Surl explained.

-“Best of all was when we got into the Angel compound and found those fuel drums they’d stacked behind the barracks because of the fires in the hangers,” Peter continued.
+“We put sugar in all the half-track fuel tanks but best of all was when we got into the Angel compound and found those fuel drums they’d stacked behind the barracks because of the fires in the hangers,” Peter continued.
 “They were working on the Angels in the burnt-out hangers so we set candles against the curtains on the ground floor of the dormitory and set a trail of fuel from the windows to the drums.”

 “The manhole was out of sight behind the dormitory so they couldn’t see us from the hangars,” Surl added excitedly.
 “But we almost got caught by the fire: even though it was athidol, it spread so fast to the drums which spat fireballs everywhere!”

 “We got the manhole back in place just as the first drum exploded,” Peter said.
 “And when we got back to the Keep, there was more food from Ignatius and towels on the table waiting for us and a note saying to come and see him urgently.”

 Harold nodded approvingly.
 “It seems you four did a good job, Peter.
 Was there anything else left to sabotage?”

 “Not much,” he grinned.
 “So we went to see Ignatius.”